simplesalah/athan-player/README.md

     3. `apt-get install -y nodejs`
     4. `exit #don't stay root`
 - Download this repo to the Pi: `git clone https://github.com/simplesalah/athan-player.git`
-- Move [athan-player.desktop](athan-player.desktop) to `~/.config/autostart`.
+- Copy [athan-player.desktop](athan-player.desktop) to `~/.config/autostart`.
     - Ensure that the path to [app.js](app.js) in the [athan-player.desktop](athan-player.desktop) file is correct.
+- Connect your speaker to your Pi.
 - Update the config section of [app.js](app.js) with your settings.
-    - Restart your Pi whenever you update the config.
-- Connect your speaker to your Pi.
 - Restart the Pi, and you should be good to go!
+    - Restart again whenever you update the config.

 ## PrayTimes library
 We utilize the useful [PrayTimes](http://praytimes.org/) library, but note we added an export line to the end.
 So you need to use the version in this repo.